metadriverse/metadriverse.github.io/_pages/ScenarioNet.md

 <!-- providing a benchmark for training ML-based driving policies and evaluating the safety of autonomous driving stacks in simulation before their real-world deployment. -->
 </li><li style="padding: 0.5rem 0.5rem;">
 We demonstrate several applications of ScenarioNet including large-scale scenario generation, AD testing, imitation learning, and reinforcement learning in both single-agent and multi-agent settings.
-The results implies scaling up the training data brings new research opportunities in machine learning and autonomous driving.
+The results imply scaling up the training data brings new research opportunities in machine learning and autonomous driving.

 <!-- Allowing harvesting a massive number of complex traffic scenarios and recreate their digital twins in simulation, we hope <b>ScenarioNet</b> can facilitate many research opportunities in machine learning and autonomous driving. -->
 </li>